proyectitos-fisi/pintos/submissions/project1_threads.md

 ```

 List of all currently-sleeping threads ordered by `wakeup_tick`
 ascending.
-Processes in this list are in `THREAD_BLOCKED` state,
+Threads in this list are waiting to be woken up by
-waiting to be woken up by the timer interrupt handler.
+the timer interrupt handler.

 ```c
 // Added to global scope (thread.c)